Jonas-Frugte/fisher_calc_weak_lensing/README.md

 # Fisher Calculations for Weak Lensing

 This code calculates weak lensing powerspectra, bispectra, SNR's, and parameter constraints.
 It uses CAMB, for initial simulations and Fisher matrix formalism for SNR and parameter constraints.
+For further information on the formulas used please refer to "Parameter Forecasts From CMB Lensing and Galaxy Lensing Power- and Bispectra" by myself and Prof. Daan Meerburg (in preperation).

 ## Important files:
 -	cosm_setup.py: Runs cosmological simulation and calculates power and bispectra for CMB and galaxy weak lensing, as well as other related functions.
 Written in pure Python and thus slow.
 Meant to be used for testing purposes and to check interpolation accuracy.